toalexjin/c11httpd/README.md

 // Create 4 worker processes.
 All of them listen to the same TCP ports
 // and receive client incoming requests.
 //
-// The main process is pure management process,
-// will restart worker processes if they diead. acceptor.worker_processes(4);
+// The main process is pure management process, will restart worker processes if they died. acceptor.worker_processes(4);

 // Run TCP service.